flosch/simpleapi/README.rst

 The following configuration parameters are existing:

 :published: make the method available and callable from outside (boolean)
-:types: a dict where you can specify a type of which one parameter must be of.
+:constraints: a dict where you can specify any type of which one parameter must be of.
 The parameter will be converted into your desired type (if simpleapi cannot, it wil raise an error to the client).
+You can also define a callable (which gets (`namespace`, `value`) passed and must return the new value or any error, like ValueError) or a compiled regular expression (`re.compile(r'...')`; in this case the value will be checked against the regular expression).
 See the examples for more.
 :methods: specifies which HTTP methods are allowed to call the method (a list; by default it allows every method).
 If you plan to receive a huge amount of data (like a file), you should only allow POST as this can manage "unlimited" data (GET is limited to 1024 bytes which is fairly enough for much function calls though).
 :outputs: if specified, the output formatters are limited for this method (a list; e. g. useful, if you plan to return values that cannot be serialized by the json-module but can be pickled and compatibility to Ajax and others isn't an issue for you)